pvdz/drew/README.md

 - `$`: Match end of line or file.
 Checks whether next token is a newline or is EOF.
 - `$$`: Match end of file.
 Checks whether next token is EOF.

 Obviously the symbols are chosen to match regular expressions.
-The first four will not consume the token they match.
+These symbols will not consume the token they match.

 None of these influence the start or end index of a match directly (in particular when used at the start or end of a query).

+Use the `~` (see lower) to seek to the next black token OR newline token.

 # Literal escaping